-The misstatements identified for adjustment during the course of the audit that are above the trivial level of £177k for the Commissioner and £185k for the Group, are set out below.
+The misstatements identified for adjustment during the course of the audit that are above the trivial level of £183k, are set out below.

 The first table outlines the identified misstatements which management has assessed as not being material, either individually or in aggregate to the financial statements, and does not currently plan to adjust.